-The APRE and SIT team are available to assist with continued and ongoing support to ensure the implementation of the school Religious Education program.
+The Education Officer Religious Education (EORE) and APRE are available to assist with continued and ongoing support to ensure the implementation of the school Religious Education program.

 Reconceptualist Approach

 In a reconceptualist approach, the classroom religion program becomes a primary arena for dealing with the critical religious issues and concerns of life.
 There are three key considerations for teachers using this approach: Avoidance of Presumptive Language, Teaching 'about' the Tradition and Powerful Pedagogies.